 Cryptojacking starts with phishing emails where employees receive these emails and carelessly click the malicious links or attachments on offer.
 By doing so, they unknowingly initiate a script on their devices, thus beginning the cryptojacking process.

-Cyber awareness programs that educate employees on the latest attacks, such as cryptojacking and the signs they should look out for are crucial with every cyber threat.
-These programs will build a culture of constant vigilance and reporting suspected cryptojacking incidents in the same way that they would report a spam email.
+Cyber awareness programs that educate employees on the latest attacks, such as cryptojacking, and the signs they should look out for are crucial with every cyber threat.
+These programs will build a culture of constant vigilance and report suspected cryptojacking incidents in the same way that they would report a spam email.

-Since cryptojacking works by stealing processing power, it could be running on the company server or employee laptops and smartphones.
+Since cryptojacking works by stealing processing power, it could run on the company server or employee laptops and smartphones.
 Investigate what’s running in the background once you notice a device running slower than usual or consistently overheating.
-Experienced delays in accessing network locations or frequent crashing are also signs of a compromised server.
+Experienced delays in accessing network locations or frequent crashes are signs of a compromised server.
 If there’s something unusual, it could be a mining component that you can uninstall.

-Although cryptocurrencies promised anonymous transactions while they were being introduced, the crypto space has evolved over the last decade.
-We cannot conclude that this is the case today.
-Because of the information available in the public ledgers, crypto criminals are now thriving.
+Although cryptocurrencies promised anonymous transactions while being introduced, the crypto space has evolved over the last decade.
+Therefore, we cannot conclude that this is the case today.
+Because of the information in the public ledgers, crypto criminals are thriving.

 Cryptojacking can lead to significant losses for the trader.
-Anyone who transacts on the blockchain can fall victim, and it helps to know how to identify red flags and keep your assets safe.
-While any of the tips above will help prevent cryptojacking, we would recommend using Bitcoinmixer or crypto wallets such as Wasabi and/or Samourai Whirlpool so that you are assured of complete anonymity while trading.
+However, anyone who transacts on the blockchain can fall victim, and it helps to know how to identify red flags and keep your assets safe.